risk-first/website/Evaluating-Risk.md

 ## Is This Scientific?

-Enough with the numbers and the theory:  Risk-First is an attempt to provide a practical framework, rather than a scientifically rigorous analysis.
+Enough with the numbers and the theory:  we need a practical framework, rather than a scientifically rigorous analysis.
 For software development, you should probably _give up_ on trying to compute risk numerically.
 You _can't_ work out how long a software project will take based purely on an analysis of (say) _function points_.
 (Whatever you define them to be).

 - First, there isn't enough scientific evidence for an approach like this.
 We _can_ look at collected data about IT projects, but techniques and tools advance rapidly.
 - Second, IT projects have too many confounding factors, such as experience of the teams,